 The Dell XPS 15 is a great choice for someone who needs more performance in their laptop, in addition to a larger screen.
 A redesigned model was launched in 2020, complete with a larger 16:10 aspect ratio screen, thinner bezels, and more.

-If you’re looking at picking one up, there are a, including memory, storage, processor, graphics, and more.
+If you’re looking at picking one up, there are a bewildering amount of choices to consider, including memory, storage, processor, graphics, and more.
 Here’s everything you need to know to select one that will work for you.

 Dell offers three options for CPUs: The Intel Core i5-, Core i7-108750H, and the Core i7-10975H.
 The Core i9-10980HK is expected to come to the XPS 15 soon as well, though it’s yet available.